 The Silmarillion: Quenta Silmarillion, Chapter 19: Of Beren and Lúthien

-*Read the second sixth of this chapter today.
+*Read the fifth sixth of this chapter today.

 The Book of Lost Tales 2: I. The Tale of Tinúviel, the last half of The Tale of Tinúviel

 Beren and Lúthien: “Beren and Lúthien:” the last half of The Tale of Tinúviel

 The Lost Road: Part Two, Section VI.
 Quenta Silmarillion, Chapters 12 - 15: Of Beren and Tinúviel, prior versions corresponding to today’s reading from The Silmarillion.

 The Lays of Beleriand: III.
 The Lay of Leithian, Cantos XI, XII, XIII and XIV

 The Lays of Beleriand: IV.
 The Lay of Leithian Recommenced, Cantos XI-XIII and Canto XIV